-- 90. The continuation of the existing service under a Section 75 agreement will have no significant impact on environmental and climate change considerations. - 91.
+- 91. The continuation of the existing service under a Section 75 Partnership Agreement will have no significant impact on environmental and climate change considerations. - 92.
 The increased use of telephone triage and digital technology through booking of online appointments and virtual consultations, which were highly effective during the Covid-19 pandemic will continue to reduce the Borough's carbon footprint with patients accessing STI testing online or attending clinics locally rather than going out of borough.